Dustyroom/flat-kit-doc/index.md

 The parameters of the _LightPlane_ shader are:

-- _Depth Fade Distance_ determines how the shader's transparency behaves depending on camera's distance;
+- _Depth Fade Distance_ controls how quickly the light plane becomes opaque.
+Imagine you are looking at a frosted glass window.
+Any objects that are very close to the window on the other side are clearly visible, but anything that's far behind the window is completely blurred out. _Depth Fade Distance_ defines how far the objects need to be from the window to become completely invisible.

 - _Camera Distance Fade Far_ controls the farther edge of the gradient from opaque to transparent (see pic below).